Wealth & Happiness Vs Population: Does Farming Humans pay?

 Fact Check: Is population growth a path to prosperity?

-Governments, economists and others, often claim population growth will ensure economic growth is maintained.
-But does population growth necessarily benefit the everyone?
-Or just those who, like the government, collect wealth from everyone, so more people giving them wealth means their wealth rises?
+Governments, economists and others, can be confident that population growth is the simplest path to ensuring economic growth is maintained.
+Since GDP is total spend by all people, increasing the people is almost certain to increase GDP.
+But does population growth necessarily benefit the everyone at a per person level?
+Or just those who, like the government, collect wealth from everyone, so more people to contribute to their wealth means their wealth rises?

 Looking at counties around the world, it becomes clear that while, governments, large nationals and multinationals, and billionaires benefit from a larger population, most individuals, if anything, are worse off in terms of individual wealth and happiness.
 More people in a finite country with finite resources, means, on average, a smaller share of resources per person.